deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “Truth,” Drew agreed, thinking of the methodical and cautious approach that had averted multiple disasters at Hephaestus.
 The Byron Group had been oddly silent about the fates of five of their exploration ships---in fact they’d been strangely quiet about the whole EV program.
 The loud and enthusiastic media campaign surrounding *Misfit* had to be at least in part a smokescreen to obfuscate their earlier errors.

 As he stepped out of the room to let them get changed, he made a mental note to put it to Hephaestus that matching the Group’s survey initiatives might be a good idea, and that there was a team here who might potentially be headhunted.
-They were being upbeat, but there was clearly some disgruntlement here, which was… *odd*... for a team like this on such a prestigious and high-profile mission.
+They were being upbeat, but there was clearly some disgruntlement here, which was… *odd*...for a team like this on such a prestigious and high-profile mission.

 Oh well.
 They had a couple of years to prepare.
 ___